 *approx 90 min.

-The creation of Circle of Apathy was made possible by a grant from the City of Chicago Department of Cultural Affairs and Special Events with funding from the Walder Foundation and the National Endowment for the Arts.
+The creation of Circle of Apathy was made possible by the City of Chicago Department of Cultural Affairs and Special Events with funding from the Walder Foundation and the National Endowment for the Arts.
+Additional support has come from The Ragdale Foundation, The Morrison-Shearer Foundation and The Arts Club of Chicago.

 Family Junket is the collective voice of Chicago-based musicians Alejandro Gallardo, Clarence Young, Rahila Coats, Scott Daniel, Hasani Cannon, and brothers Zach, Jonah, and Max Lazarus.
 They are social workers, teachers, dancers, writers, painters, photographers, performance artists, and engineers coming together to create healing spaces, community, and parties.
 Melding flutes, saxophones, trumpets, and violins, with unique vocal compositions, layered percussion, and wavy electronic production, the band creates music best listened to with the family.